 (a) infrastructure;

 (b) agriculture and livestock;

 (c) private sector development;

 (d) fisheries;

 (e) water and environment;

 (f) market access issues, including:

 (i) SPS;

 (ii) TBT; and

 (iii) customs and trade facilitation in the EAC Partner State(s);

 (g) EPA adjustment measures referred to in Title IX; and

 (h) the mobilisation of resources.

-Title I. INFRASTRUCTURE
+INFRASTRUCTURE

-1. Cooperation in the development of physical infrastructure shall include in particular transport, energy, information and communications technology.

-(a) increase the competitiveness of the EAC Partner State(s);

-(b) address supply-side constraints at institutional, national, and regional levels; and

-(c) enhance the development of public-private partnerships.
+- 1. Cooperation in the development of physical infrastructure shall include in particular transport, energy, information and communications technology. - 2.
+The objectives in this area are to: - (a) increase the competitiveness of the EAC Partner State(s); - (b) address supply-side constraints at institutional, national, and regional levels; and - (c) enhance the development of public-private partnerships.

-Article 79.
 Transport